 Our Nutrition Coach Mandi tells about her Personal Experience with the Paleo Diet

-It all began my first year at the University of South Florida where my parents, after much debate, allowed me to go on Accutane.
+It all began my first year at the University of South Florida where my parents, after much debate, allowed me to go on Acutane.
 I saw it as my last option to finally clear up the acne I’ve faced (haha) for almost half of my life.
 Although the drug Accutane has now been modified because it’s know to cause Ulcerative Colitis, Chrone’s Disease, Inflammatory Bowel Disease and a host of other ailments, it is still dangerous.
 For the 9 months I was on it, that was the most miserable time of my life… that is until I was off of it.
 Oh and by the way, I still had acne.

 About a month before my miserable 9 month long course was up (excessively dry skin, depression, weight gain), I began having some digestive upsets.
 It continued to get worse over the next year.
 I was bloated and inflamed all the time.
 I lost my freshman 15 and then some; I was down to a sickly 101lbs (my set weight has always been 115, even now).
 My doctor put me on heartburn medication and after ruling out more serious diseases as the cause for my “out of the blue symptoms” I was diagnosed with Irritable Bowel Syndrome (IBS).
 IBS is a “BS” diagnosis for “Sorry your tummy hurts.
 Have fun figuring it out on your own.”

-Since I could barely eat normal food, and my medication wasn’t doing anything, I decided to take matters into my own hands.
+Since I could barely eat normal food, and any medication wasn’t doing anything, I decided to take matters into my own hands.
 I was halfway through my sophomore year when I began researching my condition and what I could do about it.
 I fell into the naturalist/Vegan trap: meat was toxic and natural food and vegetarianism was the way to perfect health.
 For the next 4 years I was an avid Pesco-ovo-vegetarian (I ate fish and eggs every once and a while but was predominately vegan since Dairy upset my stomach).
 I decided to major in Nutrition and transferred to the University of Florida to pursue a career in Dietetics.

 I would often have flare ups and pretty much got accustomed to having a bloated belly… I accepted it as part of my life.
 As a Vegan and avid detoxer, I came across a cleansing program, The McCombs Plan (then called the Lifeforce Plan) where I learned that an over abundance of a yeast, Candida Albicans, can cause acne.
 Candida is present in all of us and we usually have a symbiotic relationship with it because we have “good” bacteria in our body that controls it.
 However, when the body is exposed to anti-biotics (we’ve all been on them a few times) it kills off the good bacteria along with the bad.
 If you don’t allow the good bacteria to flourish again by ingesting foods rich in good bacteria, Candida can get out of control.
 After 4 months of eating a diet almost identical to the Paleo diet (if I only knew then what I know now) and taking high doses of probiotics, my acne was gone.
-The tummy troubles remained.
+However, the tummy troubles remained.

 It wasn’t long before Aaron saw me at my worst… bloated, inflamed unable to eat or do anything.
 He encouraged me to start eating more meat and I began eating more chicken, fish and eggs.
 Turns out, beef and pork still upset my stomach to this day.
 I learned that I felt more satiated and energized after having meals with high quality protein.
 I soon replaced my oatmeal with eggs and fruit.
 At this time now, I was no longer a vegetarian/vegan; my diet consisted of grains, veggies, fruits, fish, and poultry.
 I still couldn’t eat dairy, beef or pork.